-The EU Platform Regulation requires, among other things, that companies that own platforms must:
+The EU Regulation on platform-to-business relations requires, among other things, that companies that own platforms must:

 - justify their decisions to restrict or suspend their services.
 If the service is terminated, the company must as a rule inform about it in good time before the termination.

 - inform about the parameters that determine the ranking of offers (i.e. goods and services) on the site.

 - inform about whether the platform's own goods and services are in any way treated more favorably than the goods and services offered by its users.

 - inform about what data business users have access to, such as ratings and reviews from consumers.

 - inform about any prohibitions for business users to provide goods and services on more favorable terms through other sales channels.